 The increasingly large base of research clearly indicates the critical importance of effective teachers and educational leaders for student growth.
 Simultaneously, voiced concerns of a shrinking education workforce pipeline are progressively increasing in volume.
 The time is now for this focused undertaking around Educator Effectiveness.
-Because it has taken well-over five years to arrive at the current state of affairs with systems of evaluation in Nebraska, movement to more rigorous systems of evaluation will require substantive and very deliberate planning and will take substantial time to implement.
+Because it has taken well-over five years to arrive at the current state of affairs with systems of evaluation in Nebraska, movement to more rigorous expectations for systems of evaluation will require substantive and very deliberate planning and will take substantial time to implement.

-The Nebraska Educator Equity Plan as published in June of 2015 includes data on inexperienced, unqualified, and out-of-field teachers.
-Nebraska is developing reporting requirements to comply with ESSA requirements.
-As previously addressed, the Education Workforce Index will be pursued in an effort to comply with reporting requirements associated with the term "ineffective."
-The state is prepared to submit, at minimum, data reflecting the approach utilized in the former, 2015 Equity Plan, with the recognition that this is a unique and timely opportunity to simultaneously submit a plan to pursue a larger vision over the course of the next three years.
-Table 27 and Table 28 reflect the statutorily required calculations for the 2015 equity report.
+The Nebraska Educator Equity Plan as published in June of 2015169 includes data on inexperienced, unqualified, and out-of-field teachers.
+Nebraska is developing reporting requirements to comply with ESSA requirements in this area.
+As previously addressed, the Education Workforce Index will be used as Nebraska seeks to further increase capacity to comply specifically with statutory reporting requirements associated with the term "ineffective."
+As evidence of intent to build toward full compliance with statutory reporting requirements, the state is prepared to submit, at this time, data similar to what was reported in the former 2015 Equity Plan.
+However, instead of reporting via quartiles, as was done in the 2015 Equity Plan, Nebraska is reporting on statutorily required "access to ineffective, out-of-field, and inexperienced teachers" in a way that more accurately reflects the letter of the law, allowing comparison between Title I schools and other schools.
+Table 27 and Table 28 and the following image reflect the current capacity for Nebraska to calculate and report on statutorily required items of "access to inexperienced, out-of-field, and ineffective teachers."
 The tables reflect updated rates based on the most recent data available in the state of Nebraska.